aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/HoloKabbu.md

     - Yield for 1.0 second
     - The sprite gets destroyed
 - `data[3]` is set to 1 which prevents this move from being used again in the battle (move 3 will be used instead if applicable, see the move selection section above for details)
 - `data[0]` is incremented.
-If it reaches 5, this move, move 3 and move 4 can't be used for the next 2 actor turns
+If it reaches 5, this move, move 3 and move 4 can't be used anymore
 - `data[1]` is set to 3 so this move, move 3 and move 4 can't be used for the next 2 actor turns
 - For each `reservedata`:
     - [ReviveEnemy](../ReviveEnemy.md) called to revive the enemy party member with an hppercent of 6.0 (leaves them at 6 `hp`) with canmove and showcounter